SethArchambault/CompressionOrientedProgramming/README.md

 This repo is inspired by Casey Muratori's Compression Oriented Programming methodology. https://mollyrocket.com/casey/stream_0019.html

+The way the code in this repo was coded has been heavily inspired by Casey's compression oriented methodology.

-# The Big ie of Web Programming Rant
+# The Big lie of Web Programming Rant

 Here's the big lie of web programming: